ProV1denCEX/Tushare.jl/README.md

 # Tushare.jl
-A API for Tushare in Julia
+API for Tushare in Julia

 ## API supported:
 All APIs in Tushare Pro